cloudbitvps/developers.scalingo.com/markdown/apps.md

 The metrics are aggregated by container types.
-If a type have more than one container it will return the mean value of all the containers of the same type.
+If a type have more than one container and the cotainer index is not passed, it will return the mean value of all the containers of the same type.

-The metrics available are:
+The `metrics` available are:

 * cpu
 * memory